 Skill: Reading Whole Numbers

-The concept of quantity is involved in understanding the concept of the place value of the digits that make up a number.
+The concept of quantity is involved in understanding place value of the digits that make up a number.
 This value increases successively by a factor of 10 when the digits are read from right to left and decreases by a factor of 10 when they are read from left to right.
 Understanding the concept of place value is also very helpful when students begin to use larger numbers or decimal numbers.

-Developing a conceptual understanding of counting has a direct link to understanding quantity and place value
+Developing a conceptual understanding of counting has a direct link to understanding quantity and place value.

 By counting concrete materials, students develop the basic concepts and strategies that help them understand the quantitative value of number.
-Students learn to count accurately, to recognize patterns in the base-10 numbering system (for example, 11, 12, 13…; 21, 22, 23…; 31, 32, 33…), and to make connections between these patterns and the place value of the digits that make up the numbers.
+Students learn to count accurately, to recognize patterns in the base ten number system (for example, 11, 12, 13…; 21, 22, 23…; 31, 32, 33…), and to make connections between these patterns and the place value of the digits that make up the numbers.
 Teachers must take into account that some numbers are particularly difficult to learn in English.
 For example, consider a number like 11, which some students will spontaneously call "one-teen", or the numbers 20 and 30, which students might see as "twoty or threety".

 Example 1